oberhamsi/ringo-webtutorial/mds/store_updatequeries.md

 Update queries
 ----------------------

 Now we can more easily tell which Entity needs fixing.
-We query the Posts again but first reload the module by include'ing it again:
+Before we query for the post we should reload the module by include'ing it again:

     >> include('model')
     >> Post.query().select()